top of page

 Case Study 1: Community languages not taught in mainstream schools - Polish

-The 2021 Census confirms that Polish is the most commonly spoken ‘main’ language in England and Wales after English and Welsh (ONS 2022).
+The 2021 Census confirms that Polish is the most commonly spoken ‘main’ language in England and Wales after English and Welsh 2021 Census.
 Polish is, however, not generally taught in mainstream schools in either country.
 Rather, it is taught in supplementary schools throughout the UK, usually on Saturdays (so-called ‘Polish Saturday Schools’).
 Some such schools are affiliated to the Polish Educational Society, a charity which runs an examination centre as well as supporting the establishment of Polish supplementary schools.
-The Polish government (GOV 2024) provides data on over 180 active Polish Saturday Schools in the UK and 29 mainstream schools which enrolled in the Polish Embassy programme called Polish After-Schools Clubs.
+The Polish government provides data on over 180 active Polish Saturday Schools in the UK and 29 mainstream schools which enrolled in the Polish Embassy programme called Polish After-Schools Clubs.

 This inconsistency is also evident at A-level.
 Students of the ‘big three’ languages can take two exams at AS and A-level.
 In contrast, Polish learners only have an A-level component, consisting of three papers lasting seven hours.
 Additionally, students taking exams in languages other than the ‘big three’ do not have a speaking component, which is significant given that HHCL speakers generally have strong oral skills.
 The reasons behind these differences are almost certainly based on practical issues such as the availability of examiners, but they have negative consequences for uptake (Kozińska 2021).
 Following the standardisation of the examination specification for Polish GCSE in line with other MFL GCSEs, the number of entrants had been growing.
-Conversely, the removal of the AS component for Polish and the changing structure of the examination has coincided with a decrease in A-level entries (from a stable level of above 1000 to only 731 in 2023 - JCQ 2023) (Kozińska 2022).
+Conversely, the removal of the AS component for Polish and the changing structure of the examination has coincided with a decrease in A-level entries (from a stable level of above 1000 to only 731 in 2023) (Kozińska 2022).

 There are disadvantages associated with teaching Polish outside of mainstream education.
 No Polish Saturday School is an examination centre, meaning that teachers cannot access essential teaching resources, such as past papers (Kozińska 2022).
 Kozińska (2022) also notes that with the introduction of the new A-level specification, Polish supplementary teachers were only given one set of specimen papers and the specification to plan and prepare their students for the examination.
 Furthermore, after each examination session, teachers who do not work in an examination centre must wait approximately a year to see the examination papers.
 This lack of understanding of the educational landscape further exacerbates the challenges teachers and students face in HHCL education.

-We argue, therefore, that policymakers must consider the specific landscape of HHCL education in Polish and provide appropriate opportunities, training, and access to resources for teachers in Polish Saturday Schools (as noted by Ayres-Bennett and Carruthers, no date).
+We argue, therefore, that policymakers must consider the specific landscape of HHCL education in Polish and provide appropriate opportunities, training, and access to resources for teachers in Polish Saturday Schools (as noted by Ayres-Bennett and Carruthers 2018).
 Supplementary school teachers also need a voice in policy making.
 Given that Polish is so widely spoken in the UK, it should be considered whether the language can be further integrated into mainstream languages education.
 Such inclusion would enhance the support for HHCL education and better integrate these teachers and students into the examination process.

 Case Study 2: Home languages taught as second languages - French